eISSN: 2707-2797

 Ayman Elhosny, Behrouz Banieghbal

 PAMJ-CM.
 2020; 4:95.
-Published 13 Nov 2020 | doi:10.11604/pamj-cm.2020.4.95.25780
+Published 13 Nov 2020 | DOI: 10.11604/pamj-cm.2020.4.95.25780

 A 4-months-old boy who was previously well, was referred from a primary health service with 4 days history of progress non-bilious vomiting and rectal prolapse.
 The infant looks dehydrated, lethargic and irritable.
 In abdominal examination was essentially normal but rectally revealed prolapse gangrenous mass with a gap between the prolapse part and the anus, which allow the examining finger to pass between it.
 These findings were consistent with diagnosis of prolapse intussusception (A).
 Urgent laparotomy was undertaken with extended right hemicolectomy after excision of the gangrenous bowel.
 Ileo-sigmoid colon anastomosis was performed.
 It is important for clinicians to know “how to differentiate between the rectal prolapse that should be reduced manually in contrast to prolapsed intussusception which requires laparotomy”?
 This is simply done by rectal examination (A,B).
 This permits the treating doctor to swiftly decide on proper treatment preference.

-Corresponding author
+Corresponding Author

-Ayman Elhosny, Paediatric Surgery Department at Tygerberg Children's Hospital, Faculty of Medicine & Health Sciences, Stellenbosch University, Cape Town, South Africa (ayman.elhosny@gmail.com)
+Ayman Elhosny, Paediatric Surgery Department at Tygerberg Children“s Hospital, Faculty of Medicine & Health Sciences, Stellenbosch University, Cape Town, South Africa (ayman.elhosny@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ - Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.